 Learn coding with Scratch drag and drop language with lessons aligned to CS-K12 standards.
 Apply Computer Science principles to real world problems: analyze problems and design algorithms, use logic and develop reasoning, use variables, control sensors, apply data analysis, sequence, debug, troubleshoot, understand impacts of computing: culture, social interactions.

 Gain hands-on experience in how robots are assembled, controlled, and programmed.

 Learn technology concepts and skills with lessons aligned to ISTE standards.

 Operate the robot in manual control mode, obstacle avoidance mode, or line following mode.
 Gain 21st Century skills.

 Participate in fun in-class competitions where all students can demonstrate skills.
 Showcase your robots at a STEM family fun night or community event.

 mBot is a STEAM education robot for beginners, that makes teaching and learning robot programming simple and fun.
 With just a screwdriver and the step by step instructions and videos, children can build a robot from scratch and experience the joys of hands-on creation.

 They think they are playing with robots, but are actually applying their math, ELA, and science fundamental knowledge and skills.
-The confidence gained from succeeding in this Engineering course will encourage pursuit of more STEM courses and careers.
+The confidence gained from succeeding in this robotics course will encourage pursuit of more STEM courses and careers.